pip-services/pip-services-docs/content/en/conceptual/locks/memory_locks/_index.md

 ### MemoryLock

-This component provides us with a lock that can be used to synchronize the execution of a process that uses shared memory.
-In addition to its own methods, it inherits from the Lock class two important ones: acquireLock() and configure().
+This component provides us with a lock that can be used to synchronize the execution of processes that use shared memory.
+In addition to its own methods, it inherits two important methods from the Lock class: acquireLock() and configure().
 The following sections explain how to create, configure, acquire and release this type of lock.

 #### Pre-requisites
 In order to use this component, we need to import it first.
 The following example shows how to do this: